CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 ## Actual baby

-While CocoaPods and the building of our new houseboat could be considered “babies”, there is no substituting for the real deal.
+While CocoaPods and the building of our new houseboat could be considered “babies”, there is no substitution for the real deal.

 I'm absolutely thrilled to say that my wife and I have been blessed with the gift of an actual human baby.
-We’re now at the 20th week mark, we now know it will be a boy, and that he’s in great health.
+We’re now at the 20 week mark, we now know it will be a boy, and that he’s in great health.

 With the expected delivery set for the end of May, you can imagine the amount of time I will be spending on preparing our new houseboat for the baby.